 You will get to taste what it translates to in Jamun variety Meads, like our Jamun Melomel and a metheglin, that we are keeping under wraps for now!

-The abounding crates of jamun fruits in the are from Abhishek Tendulkar’s farm at Aakeri, Sindhudurg District in West Maharashtra, India.
+The abounding crates of jamun fruits in the image are from Aakeri, Sindhudurg District in West Maharashtra, India.
 This specific variety has the smallest seed and sweetest taste.

 Did you know that India is the second largest producer of lychees after China where this delicious fruit originated?